khaleel-git/DevOPS/Linux/Learning Linux Basics Course & Labs/README.md

 DAS: Direct attach storage, NAS: Network Attached Storage, and SAN: Storage Area Network attach an external drive, enterprice storage with high available

+DAS:
+external storage is directly attached to the server excellent performance, fast, no firewall dedicated to single server, no ideal for enterprice, only sutiable for small busines

+NAS: